 Philippe Bacchetta, Simon Tièche, Eric van Wincoop, International Portfolio Choice with Frictions: Evidence from Mutual Funds , The Review of Financial Studies , Volume 36, Issue 10, October 2023, Pages 4233–4270, https://doi.org/10.1093/rfs/hhad027

-Using data on international equity portfolio allocations of US mutual funds, we estimate a simple portfolio expression derived from a standard mean-variance portfolio model extended with portfolio frictions.
-The optimal portfolio depends on previous month and buy-and-hold portfolio shares, and a present discounted value of expected excess returns.
-We show that equity return differentials are predictable and use this prediction in the portfolio regressions.
+Abstract: Using data on international equity portfolio allocations by U.S. mutual funds, we estimate a portfolio expression derived from a standard mean-variance portfolio model extended with portfolio frictions.
+The optimal portfolio depends on the previous month and the buy-and-hold portfolio shares, and a present discounted value of expected excess returns.
+We estimate expected return differentials and use them in the portfolio regressions.
 The estimates imply significant portfolio frictions and a modest rate of risk aversion.
-While portfolios respond significantly to expected returns, portfolio frictions lead to weaker and more gradual portfolio response.
-We also document heterogeneity across funds.
+While mutual fund portfolios significantly respond to expected returns, portfolio frictions lead to a weaker and a more gradual portfolio response to changes in expected returns.

 Abstract: This article examines country shares of zero in international portfolio choice using data from 1592 equity mutual funds.
 The study presents stylized facts about these zeros, such as their prevalence, persistence, and factors influencing their occurrence.
 Then, I present a general equilibrium model of international portfolio, which incorporates those new facts.
 The model solves an optimal portfolio equation that I estimate using the data.
 To do so, I estimate a present discount value of expected equity returns that are exogenous to global changes in equity demand.
 The estimated model provides realistic estimates of risk aversion (4.8) and matches 94% of zeros in the data.
 Omitting the zeros underestimates the magnitude and the persistence of country shares to shocks in the expected excess return innovation.